gene9/make-you-a-database/README.md

 (users.id = logins.id) && (logins.ip = bans.ip)
 ```

-We figure out the number of *unique* columns that will be in the result and assign an slot to each one.
-We can map them in any order, as long as all the columns that are joined together end up in the same slot.
+We now group together all the columns that were joined, and give each group a number.
+These are the variables for our query.

 ```
 0: user.id, logins.id